precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-moving-or-changing-meshes.md

 ---
-title: Dealing with moving meshes
+title: Moving or changing meshes
-permalink: couple-your-code-moving-meshes.html
+permalink: couple-your-code-moving-or-changing-meshes.html
 keywords: api, adapter, ALE, geometries, CFD
-summary: "preCICE supports ALE-methods, direct-mesh-access, and pseudo-meshes to handle most scenarios of moving meshes.
+summary: "preCICE supports ALE-methods, direct-mesh-access, and pseudo-meshes to handle most scenarios of moving or changing meshes.
 A remeshing API is on the roadmap and being actively developped."
 ---

 ## Static reference domain